reactive-firewall/multicast/docs/USAGE.md

 The `HEAR` command is used to send data acknowledged messages via "HEAR" messages echoing select received multicast datagrams.
 * While mostly a testing function, it is possible to use `HEAR` as a proxy for other send/recv instances by using the `--daemon` flag
 * Note: this will use the same port for sends and receives and can lead to data loss if less than two groups are used.
-* If more than one group is used via the `--groups` flag then all but the bind group (via `--group`) will be echoed to the bind group.
+* If more than one group is used via the `--groups` flag, then all but the bind group (via `--group`) will be echoed to the bind group.

 ***